rushabhjhaveri/Notes/Technology/AWS/Certified_Solutions_Architect_Associate/AWS_Databases.md

 ## Aurora ##
 Aurora is a MySQL and PostgreSQL-compatible relational database engine that combines the speed and availability of high-end commercial databases with the simplicity and cost-effectiveness of open-source databases

-Aurora provides up to give times better performance than MySQL and three times better than PostgreSQL databases at a much lower price point, whilst delivering similar performance and availability
+Aurora provides up to five times better performance than MySQL and three times better than PostgreSQL databases at a much lower price point, whilst delivering similar performance and availability

 Things to know about Aurora:
 * Start with 10GB, scales in 10GB increments to 64TB [storage autoscaling]